 I2C testbench has been constructed based on the CIP testbench architecture.

 hw/ip/i2c/dv/tb/tb.sv.
 It instantiates the I2C DUT module

 In addition, it instantiates the following interfaces, connects them to the DUT and sets their handle into

 The following utilities provide generic helper tasks and functions to perform activities that are common across the project:

 I2C instantiates (already handled in CIP base env) tl_agent which provides the ability to drive and independently monitor random traffic via TL host interface into I2C device.

-I2C agent is configured to work device mode and implemented as reactive agent
+I2C agent is configured to work in device mode and implemented as reactive agent.

 The I2C RAL model is created with the

 ralgen FuseSoC generator script automatically when the simulation is at the build stage.